indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-happens-to-unicode-characters-inside-java-source-files.md

     UnicodeMarker u
 {% endhighlight %}

 So for example `\u000A` will be treated as a line feed.
+Looking back at the second code example in this post, a Unicode escape representing the line feed was used inside a comment.
 You can view a list of Unicode characters from [here](http://unicode-table.com/en/).

+## what causes it
+## why is it designed like that
+## what should i use instead
+## windows path example
+## whole program with unicode escapes

 [ide]: {{ site.url }}/images/2016-08-11-unicode-escapes/ide.png "Screenshot of my IDE"